 Easy weight recognition

-If you are going to purchase a complete neoprene weight set, you will end up with a large selection of dumbbells to choose from.
+If you are going to purchase a complete neoprene dumbbell set, you will end up with a large selection of dumbbells to choose from.
 Even though the larger weights will have a slight difference from their lighter counterparts, it can be difficult to tell the difference straight away.
 Neoprene dumbbells colourful options are for more than just aesthetics.
 Each one represents a different weight, making it easy to tell the difference.
-While it may differ from manufacturer to manufacturer, they tend to stay around the same colours; for instance, a 4kg dumbbell will be red/orange.
+While it may differ from manufacturer to manufacturer, they tend to stay around the same colours; for instance, a 5kg dumbbell will be dark blue.
 Be sure you know the colour scheme of the brand you are buying, as that is not a rule, and the colours may vary.

 Having a good grip on your dumbbell through a workout is essential.
 With neoprene dumbbells, the material itself is smooth and easy to grip, unlike other dumbbells that add a textured knurl to them for added grip.
 As the material is softer than steel or cast iron, it is more comfortable for your skin.
 The comfortable grip ensures your safety as well as there is a less likely chance of it slipping out of your hand and falling on your foot or leg.

 Some may see this as a deficit as neoprene dumbbells only range from 0.5kg to 10kg, but these dumbbells are versatile.
 It is a common misconception that the smaller weights are for beginners only, but that is untrue.
-Using the fixed weight means you can settle on the right pair and not have to spend a lot of money on a more extensive set.
+Using the fixed weight means you can settle on the right pair and not have to spend a lot of money on a more extensive dumbbell set.

 Of course, another benefit of a fixed weight is that you simply ‘grab and go’, which is more efficient for a fast and uninterrupted training session.